 Illustrated by renowned Brooklyn artist Samantha Dion Baker, The High Line Hotel’s free limited-edition coloring book is a celebration of the hotel’s history, heritage and décor.
 Sketched in Dion Baker’s whimsical style, the book invites children and adults alike to bring to life cozy scenes of guestrooms, the lobby, the retro Intelligentsia Coffee Citroën van, stained glass windows and canine regulars.
 Paying homage to the apple orchard which originally comprised West Chelsea, the book challenges guests to find and color seven apples hidden throughout the book.

-Guestroom 33 features a collection of tennis racquets from the Johnny Mac/Vitas Gerulaitis days, when tennis was a bit more rough and tumble.
+Guestroom 33 features a collection of tennis racquets from the Johnny Mac and Vitas Gerulaitis days, when tennis was a bit more rough and tumble.
 The four racquets were rescued from flea markets and thrift shops in Chelsea.

 Suite 5 on the top floor takes advantage of the building’s architecture, with a typewriter-filled writer’s nook tucked into the tilt of the roof.
 Perhaps this is the very spot Clement Clarke Moore composed “’Twas the Night Before Christmas.”